1991 DONRUSS BASEBALL CARDS COMPLETE SET

 When it came to production, the estimated print run for the 1991 Donruss baseball card set landed around 330 million units.
 Taking into account insert variations pushed the final card count north of 700 million individual issues.
 This massive output spoke to the brand’s unrivaled popularity at the retail level across America.
 While the overproduction would subsequently crash the secondary market, Donruss created an affordable entry point for countless new collectors.
 Simultaneously, the diverse parallels inserted scarcity that fueled the high-end segment of the collecting community.

-Read also: DO THEY STILL MAKE TOPPS BASEBALL CARDS
+Read also: BASEBALL CARDS EL PASO

 In the years since, the 1991 Donruss collection has become a sentimental favorite among veterans of the hobby.
 Reminiscent of a memorable post-Strike era of baseball just prior to skyrocketing players salaries and expansion, the set holds substantial nostalgic value.
 Iconic photos of players like Ripken, Boggs and Smith remain some of the most replicated in the collecting world too.
 Parallels from ’91 Donruss especially the Hologram Signature, Gold and Canvas variations maintain strong demand listings on the secondary marketplace as well.
 All in all, the 1991 edition represented another innovative effort from the minds at Sy Berger Productions that created lasting memories for a generation of card collectors.